tytydraco/yessleep/out/My_wife_works_downtown_No_one_has_left_her_building_in_48_hours.md

 I looked up the details of the company Ella worked for, and maneuvered to their website—

-Buzzwords about cutting-edge research in computer vision, cognitive modeling, and perceptual imaging kept surfacing over and over. *“Ushering in a new phase of technological evolution for the human race.”*
+Buzzwords about cutting-edge research in cognitive modeling and perceptual imaging kept surfacing over and over. *“Ushering in a new phase of technological evolution for the human race.”*

 I went to the section about the company’s leadership team next.
 I was smacked in the face with an oversized image of the company’s two founders.
 Both looked to be about in their mid 40s.
 Well dressed. *Twins.*